i4mhmh/i4mhmh/README.md

 ### Hi!
 There is i4mhmh 👋
-- 🏫 lying in `Guilin` University Of Electronic Technology ,
+- 🏫 lying in GUET
 - ☁️ Python/Golang
 - 🏃 Basketball/NothingElse